News

 I think people are afraid of fried eggs.

-I don't know, there's so many different ways to do it.
+I don't know, there are so many different ways to do it.

 It's like, should the pan be high heat, should it be low?